martucs/42_CPPs/9/ex02/README.md

 To my understanding, these are the basic characteristics that the Ford-Johnson algorithm has:
 - Divides and sorts recursively, sorting the bigger numbers to later insert the smaller numbers in their correct position
-- Uses the Jacobsthal sequence to decide the insertioin order of the elements to insert
+- Uses the Jacobsthal sequence to decide the insertion order of the elements to insert

-I also understood from this article that the binary serarch/insertion is also an important characteristic of this algorithm and that it plays a part in the efficiency of the insertion, so I incorporated it, but it is still unclear to me whether it is necessary or not.
+I also understood from this article that the binary serarch/insertion is an important characteristic of this algorithm and that it plays a part in the efficiency of the insertion, so I incorporated it, but it is still unclear to me whether it is necessary or not.

 I used std::vector and std::deque, and I also print the comparisions made, which, because the code is exactly the same for deque and vector, are always the same in both cases.